 If it’s your first time to Southeast Asia, make sure you pack clothes that cover your shoulders and knees, a universal travel adapter, hand sanitizer and wet wipes, a light jacket, sun screen (reef-safe if possible) and tampons as they’re not always the easiest to come by.
 If you are visiting during the peak travel months (October to March for most countries) make sure you book your accommodation in advance.
 You may need vaccinations ahead of your trip – check with your GP.
 Once you are in the region, pharmacies are aplenty and you can walk-in to many hospitals in major cities for last-minute appointments and emergency treatment.

 Interested in reading more about tourism in Southeast Asia and ASEAN?
-Click here for the ASEAN Tourism Strategic Plan 2016-2025 and here for the ASEAN Tourism Marketing Strategy 2017-2020.
+Click here for the ASEAN Tourism Strategic Plan 2016-2025.
 I hope this big-picture guide to Southeast Asia helped to reveal more about the region, and that it inspires you to see more of this incredible part of the world!

 Pin this for later!